-Answer: SBIR/STTR Phase I proposals are often funded earlier than they would be funded by investors, because the program is interested in developing innovative ideas, which involves taking some risks.
+Answer: SBIR/STTR Phase I proposals are often funded before investors would typically be interested because the SBIR program is interested in developing innovative ideas and is willing to accept the risk involved.
 Phase I may involve pulling together the technology as a product.
-If the concept is still just science and there isn’t a clearly identified product for Phase I, however, it is not ready to be an SBIR.
-A mistake that junior investigators may make is to drift away from the product in the application.
-The program officer can offer feedback on the specific aims page prior to submission of the full proposal and let you know if it is a timely submission.
+If the concept is still just science and there isn’t a clearly identified product for Phase I, however, it is not ready for an SBIR.
+A mistake junior investigators may make is to drift away from the product in the application and focus too much on the science.
+The program officer can offer feedback on the specific aims page before submission of the full proposal and let you know if it is a good time to submit.

-FAQ: Who are the different officials that are involved in an SBIR proposal (PO?
-SRO?
-GMO?) and what do they do?
-Which one do I contact if I’m just getting started with an SBIR?
+FAQ: Who are the different officials that are involved in an SBIR proposal, and what do they do?
+Which one do I contact if I’m just getting started with an SBIR proposal?

-There are three groups of officials involved in the NIH Extramural Team.
-Contact the first group first:
+Answer: There are three groups of officials involved in the NIH Extramural Team.
+Contact program officials first.

-- Program Officials/Officers – Manage porfolios of grants – provide programmatic, scientific, and technical advice.
+- Program Officials/Officers – They manage portfolios of grants and provide programmatic, scientific, and technical advice.
 Contact them prior to submitting your proposal.

-- Scientific Review Officers – Responsible for review of proposals – provide programmatic, scientific, and technical review.
+- Scientific Review Officers – They are responsible for the review of proposals from programmatic, scientific, and technical perspectives.

-- Grants Management Specialist – Responsible for completion of business management requirements of a funded grant, evaluate applications for compliance with administrative content, negotiate and prepares grant awards, help you interpret administrative policy.
+- Grants Management Specialist – They are responsible for completing the business management requirements of a funded grant, evaluating applications for compliance with administrative content, negotiating and preparing grant awards, and helping you interpret administrative policy.

-Understand NIH Staff Roles – Further details on the above NIH staff role descriptions on NIH website.
+Understand NIH Staff Roles – Further details on the above NIH staff role descriptions.

 Tips for a Successful SBIR Proposal

-- Do your homework on NIH funded applications using their data base and search tool, NIHRePorter
+- Do your homework on NIH-funded applications using their database and search tool, RePorter.

-- Talk to an NIH Program Officer over a month before submitting to discuss your aims and get feedback.
-Search sbir.nih.gove/engage/ic-contacts or Match.
+- Talk to an NIH program official over a month before submitting to discuss your aims and get feedback.
+Search program managers or RePorter/Matchmaker.

-- Describe a significant, important problem that your product will solve.
+- Describe a significant problem your product will solve.

 - Make sure your test of feasibility is adequate.